Home » IELTS Listening: Nine frequently asked questions

 Q: Can I choose which variety of English to be included in the Listening test?
 For example, I find Australian accents really difficult to understand!

 A: Unfortunately, you can’t.
 And IELTS Listening tests always involve more than one accent, with varieties including Received Pronunciation (British), General American, etc. It is therefore a good idea to practise not just from one source, but instead multiple.
-If you want to improve your Listening and Speaking skills at the same time, take a look at Clear Pronunciation 1 and Clear Pronunciation 2, where you will hear a range of different accents from around the world.

 6. Writing numbers